The Best Solid Wood Furniture for Outdoors

 - Dining Sets: If you plan on eating outdoors, you’re going to want to invest in a dining set.
 Dining sets include traditional-looking picnic tables with bench seating and the option for an umbrella to provide shade on a sunny day.
 If you want something a little more formal, you can also buy a dining table and a set of matching chairs in poly.

 - Gliders: Maybe your dream is to sit on your porch in the evening and relax with a book or a cup of tea.
-If that’s the case, you might want to try out a glider with an attached table.
-Gliders let you gently rock back and forth.
-The attached table makes it easy to bring along a snack or drink.
-You can also put a lamp or candle on the table to add some light as the sun sets.
+If that’s the case, you might want to try out a Legacy Two Seat Glider.
+This durable glider lets you gently rock back and forth.

 - Occasional or Side Tables: Side tables can make your outdoor area much more functional.
 If you’re having a gathering or picnic, the tables give guests a place to rest a drink or put down a plate of food while they mix and mingle.
 You can also put candles or lamps on the table, as well as small decorative objects such as potted plants.
 If your outdoor space feels unfinished, try adding a side table to see if it brings everything together.